microsoft/vscode-wiki/Coding-Guidelines.md

 ```

 * Always surround loop and conditional bodies with curly braces
-* Open curly braces always go on the same line as whatever necessitates them
+* Open curly braces always goes in the same line as whatever necessitates them
 * Parenthesized constructs should have no surrounding whitespace.
 A single space follows commas, colons, and semicolons in those constructs.
 For example:

 ```javascript